Greszy/CollegeCollection/README.md

 # Project Descriptions

+### 1. DataMining

-1. DataMining contains a paper that I wrote for my Data Mining for Business Analytics course.
+DataMining contains a paper that I wrote for my Data Mining for Business Analytics course.

+### 2. DataWarehouse

-2. DataWarehouse contains a report how my team worked on setting up a data warehouse.
+DataWarehouse contains a report how my team worked on setting up a data warehouse.

+### 3. Excel_Finance

-3. Excel_Finance presents some example Excel spreadsheets that I worked with during my accouting and business classes.
+Excel_Finance presents some example Excel spreadsheets that I worked with during my accouting and business classes.

+### 4. IntroductoryDBM

-4. IntroductoryDBMS contains my Access desktop database that I created for my Databases introductory course.
+IntroductoryDBMS contains my Access desktop database that I created for my Databases introductory course.

+### 5. ProjectManagement

-5. ProjectManagement contains documentation for my Project Management class where I helped manage a team that worked on creating a web application.
+ProjectManagement contains documentation for my Project Management class where I helped manage a team that worked on creating a web application.

 ### 6. BusinessPolicy